IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/QueryVersioning.md

    ```
    This tells us that in Shelley, Allegra, Mary, Alonzo and Babbage, we use `ShelleyNodeToClientVersion6`, and Conway is disabled.
 This means that no queries that were introduced in `ShelleyNodeToClientVersion7` can be used, and no queries in the Conway era are possible at all.

    In order to reduce the number of possible version combinations, we currently follow the convention that all `ShelleyNodeToClientVersion`s in one `CardanoNodeToClientVersionX` are equal.
-This means that users (like `cardano-api`) can rely on the fact that once a `NodeToClient` version has been negotiated, all enabled Shelley-based eras support exactly the same queries.[^conway-queries] We might weaken this guarantee in the future, see [#864](https://github.com/IntersectMBO/ouroboros-consensus/issues/864).
+This means that the developers of clients (like `cardano-api`, etc) can rely on the fact that once a `NodeToClient` version has been negotiated, all enabled Shelley-based eras support exactly the same queries.[^conway-queries] We might weaken this guarantee in the future, see [#864](https://github.com/IntersectMBO/ouroboros-consensus/issues/864).

 The mapping from `NodeToClientVersion`s to `CardanoNodeToClientVersion`s is [`supportedNodeToClientVersions`][supportedNodeToClientVersions].
 Additionally, all versions larger than a certain `NodeToClientVersion` (see [`latestReleasedNodeVersion`][latestReleasedNodeVersion]) are considered experimental, which means that queries newly enabled by them can be added and changed at will, without compatibility guarantees.
-They are only offered in the initial version negotiation when a flag (currently, `ExperimentalProtocolsEnabled`) is set; also see [`limitToLatestReleasedVersion`][limitToLatestReleasedVersion] and its call/usage sites.
+They are only offered in the version negotiation when a flag (currently, `ExperimentalProtocolsEnabled`) is set; also see [`limitToLatestReleasedVersion`][limitToLatestReleasedVersion] and its call/usage sites.

 #### Shelly node-to-client version